TomSmith-Developer/tomas-gg-documentation/guide/README.md

 ## Radio Statistics

-Tomas.GG has combined all the well-known web-radios and made one API to display all the data.
+tomas.systems has combined all the well-known web-radios and made one API to display all the data.
 We have a combined route and singular route for all radios.

 Below you can find a list of the current radios on the API:
 - Aqua